 I fully understand this mentality, especially if you just want to get a job, but it’s important to think about the long term.

-In this chapter, I’m going to take you from first getting an offer and the things you need to consider, all the way to the negotiation phase, where I’ll give you some of the best advice I have about making a counteroffer.
+In this post, I’m going to take you from first getting an offer and the things you need to consider, all the way to the negotiation phase, where I’ll give you some of the best advice I have about making a counteroffer.

 Know Your Salary Range

 The first thing you should do is know your salary range, the area of technology, the job title, and the geographic location of the job you are applying for.

 You should know what the salary range is for the specific job you want at the company.
 Sites like Glassdoor.com can help you with that.

 If you know someone who is working at the company, don’t ask, “How much do you get paid?”